isabella232/magic-products-distribution-service/README.md

 - a `file_identifier` property with a UUIDv4 value
 - a `hierarchy_level` property with a value of 'product'
-- at least one resource `constraint` with:
+- at least, and no more than, one resource `constraint`, that must be the first of any constraints listed, with:
   - a `type` property with a value of 'access'
   - a `restriction_code` property with a value of 'restricted'
-  - a `permissions` property with a list of values that are objects with:
+  - a `permissions` property with a list, with a single item, which is an object with:
     - a `scheme` property with a value of 'ms_graph'
     - a `scheme_version` property with a value of '1'
     - a `directory_id` property with a value of 'b311db95-32ad-438f-a101-7ba061712a4e'